wiseman-timelord/InterLocalRun/README.md

 1. Download and put the batch wherever you want OpenCodeInterpreter to be working.
 2. Run InterLocalRun.Bat as Admin.
 3. Select desired options from menu, `1-3` will run OpenCodeInterpreter, `c` will change context.
+- I advise do not use option 2 (Auto+Force) unless you have a 70B model in HQ, and even then have already extensively watched it compitently carry out tasks.
+Dont say I didn't warn you!

 ### Requirements
 - By default it assumes, 4096 Max and 1024 Response, context, but If you select "C" from the menu you can change this, and it assumes you will want a response context 1/4 of the model context used.